Ukrainian Autocephalous Orthodox Church in Diaspora: History

 Germany was initially the center of the Ukrainian Autocephalous Orthodox Church Abroad due to the vibrant parish life fostered by the influx of immigration from Ukraine.
 As these immigrants continued on to North America and even Australia and New Zealand, however, the size of the Ukrainian Autocephalous Orthodox Church in Western Europe declined, and by the 1950s most of its hierarchy had relocated to North America, leaving two bishops, Metropolitan Polycarp (Sikorsky) of Lutsk and Archbishop Nicanor (Abramovych) of Chyhyryn, to care for the Ukrainian Orthodox Christians remaining in Western Europe.

 The Ukrainian Orthodox in Western Europe were divided between the two bishops, with Archbishop Nicanor supervising the remaining parishes in Germany and Metropolitan Polycarp, who had headed the Ukrainian Autocephalous Orthodox Church in Ukraine during the war years under the oversight of Metropolitan Dionysius (Waledynski) of Warsaw, overseeing its communities in the rest of Western Europe as well as its fledgling parishes in Australia and New Zealand.
 Metropolitan Dionysius, during the Second World War, was known for collaborating with Nazis against the Soviet Union.

 When Metropolitan Polycarp reposed on 22 October 1953, Metropolitan Nicanor was elected first hierarch of the Ukrainian Autocephalous Orthodox Church, with the North America-based Bishop Mstyslav (Skrypnyk) of Pereyaslav being elected deputy metropolitan in 1956.

 On 27 October 1991, Archimandrite John (Derewianka) was consecrated Bishop of London and Great Britain, in 1999 being placed over all the Ukrainian Orthodox parishes in Western Europe and in 2000 being given care of the Ukrainian Orthodox in Australia and New Zealand as well.

-In October 2004, the ninth council of the Ukrainian Orthodox Church of the Diaspora nominated Archimandrite Andriy (Peshko) for election as auxiliary bishop for the church in Western Europe.
+In October 2004, the ninth council of the Ukrainian Autocephalous Orthodox Church of the Diaspora nominated Archimandrite Andriy (Peshko) for election as auxiliary bishop for the church in Western Europe.
 Fr.
 Andriy was consequently elected Bishop of Krateia by the Holy Synod of the Church of Constantinople and, after his consecration in December 2004, took up oversight of the Ukrainian Orthodox Church in the United Kingdom.
 Bishop Andriy served in the diocese until his election in 2008 as auxiliary of the Ukrainian Orthodox Eparchy of Central Canada.

+Currently, the church and its parishes use both the name Ukrainian Autocephalous Orthodox Church in Diaspora (UAOC in Diaspora) and Ukrainian Orthodox Church in Diaspora (UOC in Diaspora) depending on and varying by parish.

 Structure

 Eparchies (dioceses)

-The Ukrainian Orthodox Church in Diaspora is divided into three eparchies (dioceses):
+The Ukrainian Autocephalous Orthodox Church in Diaspora is divided into three eparchies (dioceses):